Trump slammed for not rejecting conspiracy theory Kamala Harris is ineligible for vice presidency

 Others involved in the president’s administration and campaign also have either spread the claim or declined to reject it.

-The president’s reelection campaign’s senior lawyer, Jenna Ellis, shared the controversial column on Thursday morning, hours before Trump was asked about it at a White House news conference.
+The president’s reelection campaign’s senior lawyer, Jenna Ellis, shared the controversial column on Thursday morning, hours before Trump was asked about it at the White House.

 And in an interview Wednesday on Fox News’ “Special Report,” Trump adviser and son-in-law Jared Kushner declined to comment on it.